A Dirty Shame

 A Dirty Shame is a 2004 American satirical sex comedy film written and directed by John Waters and starring Tracey Ullman, Johnny Knoxville, Selma Blair, and Chris Isaak.
 It follows a community in suburban Baltimore divided between people with highly conservative attitudes towards sexuality, and those who have been turned into sex addicts after experiencing concussions.

 After premiering at the 2004 Toronto International Film Festival, A Dirty Shame was released in the United States on September 17, 2004.
 The film received mixed reviews from critics.
 Due to its sexual themes and content, it received an NC-17 rating from the Motion Picture Association of America, which limited the scope of its release and marketing, and it grossed $1.5 million domestically.
-Due to its poor box office performance, the film has stood as Waters' last directorial effort for over two decades.
+Due to its poor box office performance, the film has stood as Waters' last directorial effort to date.

 Plot

 The people of Harford Road are firmly divided into two camps: the neuters, the puritanical residents who despise anything even remotely carnal; and the perverts, a group of sex addicts whose unique fetishes have all been brought to the fore by accidental concussions.
 Repressed Sylvia Stickles finds herself firmly entrenched in the former camp.

 Sylvia's promiscuous daughter Caprice, a go-go dancer at a local biker dive-bar, the Holiday House, performs under the stage name "Ursula Udders" because of her very large N-cup breast implants and has a penchant for indecent exposure.

 One day, after leaving Caprice locked up over the garage, under house arrest "for her own good", Sylvia is smacked on the head by a passing car and meets Ray-Ray Perkins, a local mechanic and self-styled "sex saint" who opens her mind to a whole new world of sensual pleasure, as he and his followers search for the ultimate sex act.

 Eventually, through a series of bizarre head knockings, everyone in the Harford Road area of Baltimore becomes a sex addict, as Ray-Ray shoots semen out of his head and becomes the messiah of "Let's Go Sexin'!"